Hydro-Québec's electricity transmission system: Hydro towers

-Hydro-Québec usually uses tall, large pylons to cross large bodies of water, like lakes and rivers.
-These towers are said to be prominent and the tallest pylon in Hydro-Québec's power grid is of this function.
+Hydro-Québec usually uses tall, large towers to cross large bodies of water, like lakes and rivers.
+These towers are said to be prominent and the tallest tower in Hydro-Québec's power grid is of this function.
 The tallest of these is located near the Tracy power station on the shore of the Saint Lawrence River, carrying a 735kV circuit between Lanoraie and Tracy.
-The pylon, the largest of its kind in Canada, is 174.6 m tall, the same height as the Montreal Olympic Stadium, and slightly larger than the Washington Monument in the United States (555 ft).
+The tower, the largest of its kind in Canada, is 174.6 m tall, the same height as the Montreal Olympic Stadium, and slightly larger than the Washington Monument in the United States (555 ft).